-This report describes a transportation noise assessment in support of a Site Plan Application (SPA) application for the proposed development located at 5523-5555 Fraser Street and 5578 George Street in Niagara Falls, Ontario.
-The development comprises a rectangular four-storey residential building with a rooftop terrace along the west elevation and outdoor parking to the north.
+This report describes a transportation noise assessment in support of a Site Plan Application (SPA) application for the proposed development located at 5584 Fraser Street in Niagara Falls, Ontario.
+The development comprises a rectangular four-storey residential building with a rooftop terrace at the northeast corner.
 The primary source of transportation noise is Stanley Avenue.
 A CN main rail line is approximately 400 meters west of the site, with a spur line around 200 meters west.
 Both exceed the minimum noise influence distances of 300 meters for main lines and 75 meters for spurs, making vibration and noise impacts negligible.
-As per the Railway Association of Canada proximity guidelines, a vibration study is not required1.
+As per the Railway Association of Canada proximity guidelines1, a vibration study is not required.
 Figure 1 illustrates the site location with the surrounding context.